Lights, Music, Christmas

 This town is full of history, from the Antequera dolmens, to El torcal, or from the roman baths, Real Colegiata de Santa María, to La Alcazaba of Antequera.
 All them incredibly beatiful to see and with so much to know.
 Mixing the Neolithic era, the romans, the christians and the arabics.

 Ancient history is present but also there is a more recent one that is worth knowing, where nuns in convents spend all the year making the desserts for December, so they can sell them during this month.
-This town is worth of spending some time and take a look, and find out what it brings.
+This town is worth of spending some time, take a look, and find out what it brings.
 Is part of our traditions in Malaga and also of our DNA.

-On our way back, we stopped on the city, for something that is worth seeing.
+On our way back, we stopped on the capital, for something that is worth seeing.
 In the main street, the decoration changes every December and people from a lot of places come just to visit and find out what is new this year.
 Is really beautiful and believe me, not because you have seen it once, it means that you know what you are about to see.
 Every year there is something new.

 This year for the first time, calle Larios, mixed lights and music.
 So in case you didn't have the opportunity to watch it I'll leave you with a sample of what happened in 2016.